qpdf/qpdf/manual/cli.rst

    .. help: specify attachment key

       Specify the key to use for the attachment in the embedded files table.
-It defaults to the last element of the attached file's filename.
+It defaults to the last element (basename) of the attached file's filename.

    Specify the key to use for the attachment in the embedded files table.
 It defaults to the last element of the attached file's filename.
+For example, if you say ``--add-attachment /home/user/image.png``, the default key will be just ``image.png``.

 .. qpdf:option:: --filename=name